QuiteCustard/IOT/README.md

+# Notice: The pi has been disabled so no more data will pass through.
+The Flow has been uploaded int othe Flows folder, it can be imported into Node Red for the same set up as this project used.
 # Website dashboard for a virtual household management system
 [View the site](https://ws269058-iot.remote.ac/ "Website dashboard for a virtual household management system")
 ## Login details: